inkydragon/tex-by-topic-cn/chap6.md

-The two quantities \prevdepth and \spacefactor use the same internal register of TEX.
+The two quantities \prevdepth and \spacefactor use the same internal register of \TeX\ .

 Thus the \prevdepth can be used or asked only in vertical mode, and the \spacefactor only in horizontal mode.